dtuskippy/api-server/README.md

     * Middleware testing
     * CI/CD with Github and Heroku (incl.
 Postgres sync)
     * Created 2 SQL data models using the Sequelize libary and Postgres database
+    * Model Interface which consumes a Sequelize Model and performs generic Database CRUD operations

 ### Setup